 Price and value for money

-In terms of the value for money, Oculus Quest 2 is far and beyond the winner in this category overall.
-For a lower range price tag, you will get access to a fully immersive VR experience and two controllers unrivaled by almost every inside the space.
+In terms of value for money, Oculus Quest 2 is far and beyond the winner in this category overall.
+For a lower range price tag, you will get access to a fully immersive VR experience and two controllers unrivaled by almost everyone inside the space.

 The general opinion of many in the public domain, as mentioned earlier, is that it is one of the best VR headsets for the current modern market.
 Whilst others may be slightly more technologically advanced, either their negative features or price ranges hold them back behind the Oculus Quest 2.